-where the function $f$ is the mapping relationship between the environmental state $S$ and the demand $\mathbf{w}$, the input $\textbf{x}$ of $f$ is the representation of the state $\mathcal{S}$, and the output of the network is $\mathbf{w}$.
-We use a multi-layer perceptron model (MLP) to build such a mapping relationship, and the detailed action selection strategy based on the model will be introduced later.
-In our problem, the label of the network (i.e. the reward of the action) is the adoption behavior of the advertiser.
-Intuitively speaking, let $\mathbf{v}$ be the optimal bidding result under $\mathbf{w}$, then the value of $\mathbf{w}^\top \cdot \mathbf{v}$ reflects the utility of advertising performance which an advertiser with demand $\mathbf{w}$ can obtain on the advertising platform.
-Since the advertiser’s adoption rate is positively correlated with $\mathbf{w}^\top \cdot \mathbf{v}$, we can model the relation of $\mathbf{w}^\top \cdot \mathbf{v}$ and the adoption rate as follows:
+where the function $f$ is a mapping between the environmental state $S$ and the preference vector $\mathbf{w}$, the input $\textbf{x}$ of $f$ is the representation of the state $\mathcal{S}$, and the output of the network is $\mathbf{w}$.
+We use a multi-layer perceptron model (MLP) to build such a mapping.
+The label of the neural network (i.e. the reward of the action) is the adoption behavior of the advertiser.
+We recall that $\mathbf{v}$ is the advertising performance under the preference vector $\mathbf{w}$, and the value of $\mathbf{w}^\top \cdot \mathbf{v}$ is the utility that the advertiser can obtain.
+Since the advertiser’s adoption rate is positively correlated with $\mathbf{w}^\top \cdot \mathbf{v}$, we model the relation of $\mathbf{w}^\top \cdot \mathbf{v}$ and the adoption rate as follows:

-where $\sigma$ is the sigmoid function with value range $[0,1]$, and the optimal bidding result $\mathbf{v}$ based on $\mathbf{w}$ is also part of the model input.
-In practice, bidding result $\mathbf{v}$ could be normalized by the advertiser's budget level since we only care about the relative value in $\mathbf{v}$ and $\mathbf{w}$.
+where $\sigma$ is the sigmoid function, and the advertising performance $\mathbf{v}$ based on $\mathbf{w}$ is also part of the model input.
+In practice, advertising performance $\mathbf{v}$ could be normalized by the advertiser's budget since we are only interested in the relative value in $\mathbf{v}$ and $\mathbf{w}$.

-Based on the above method, the estimation of the action value of the network can be updated through gradient descent.
-For each iteration, the model first observes the environmental feature $\textbf{x}$ and estimates the demand $\mathbf{w}$, gets the bidding result $\mathbf{v}$ according to $\mathbf{w}$, and predicts the adoption rate $p(\textbf{x}, \mathbf{v})$.
+Based on the above discussion, the estimation of the action value (the preference vector $\mathbf{w}$) of the network can be updated through gradient descent.
+For each iteration, the model first observes the environmental feature $\textbf{x}$ and estimates the preference $\mathbf{w}$, predicts the advertising performance $\mathbf{v}$ according to $\mathbf{w}$, and calculates the adoption rate $p(\textbf{x}, \mathbf{v})$.
 Then, we update the parameters of the model through the following loss function:

-where the set $\mathcal{D}$ is the data set of size $N$ in this update iteration, and the label $y$ is the advertiser's real adoption behavior.
+where the set $\mathcal{D}$ is the data set of size $N$ in this update iteration, and the label $y$ is the advertiser's realized adoption behavior.